True is all about building relationships with the brightest minds and most interesting people.

 Before Google, Evan was the director of the graduate leadership program at the Wharton School, University of Pennsylvania.
 In this role he was responsible for all of the leadership development activities for the school’s 1,600 M.B.A.s, taught the core course in leadership and teamwork, and ran the school’s experiential leadership learning program, the Wharton Leadership Ventures.
 He was also associate director of the Center for Leadership and Change Management.

 Prior to his role at Wharton, Evan worked on the merger of New York Hospital—Cornell Medical Center and Columbia Presbyterian Medical Center, which resulted in the creation of the largest hospital in the country.
 There he was responsible for cultural integration of the two entities, and the creation and delivery of the hospital’s leadership development program.
 His early career was in entertainment, during which he worked for Saturday Night Live, Late Show with David Letterman, and the Gersh talent agency.
 Evan grew up in Soho, New York City.
-He received his BA with Distinction in Psychology and English Literature from Swarthmore College, and his M.B.A. with Honors from the Wharton School, specializing in Strategic Change Leadership.

-An avid world traveler and outdoorsman, never shy of a good physical challenge, Evan is a black belt in full contact Japanese karate, and has been to all 7 continents.
+An avid world traveler and outdoorsman, never shy of a good physical challenge, Evan is a black belt in full contact Japanese karate, and has been to all seven continents.
 He has climbed a number of high altitude peaks, including Mt.
 Kinabalu in Malaysian Borneo, Mt.
 Kilimanjaro in Tanzania (twice), and Mt.
 Cotopaxi in Ecuador.
-Evan’s current adventure is fatherhood—he and his wife have a daughter and 2 sons.
+Evan’s current adventure is fatherhood—he and his wife have a daughter and two sons.